Marshall Plan: Development and deployment

 The reconstruction plan, developed at a meeting of the participating European states, was drafted on June 5, 1947.
 It offered the same aid to the Soviet Union and its allies, but they refused to accept it, under Soviet pressure (as was the case for Finland's rejection) as doing so would allow a degree of US control over the communist economies.
-The Soviet Union prevented its satellite states (i.e., East Germany, Poland, etc.) from accepting.
 Secretary Marshall became convinced Stalin had no interest in helping restore economic health in Western Europe.